-Handcrafted and made-to-order in the USA, the Leesa Hybrid is a medium-firm luxury mattress.
-Its three layers of dense memory foam make this bed ideal for back, stomach and side sleepers.
+Handcrafted and made-to-order in the U.S., the Leesa Hybrid is a medium-firm luxury mattress.
+It includes three layers of dense memory foam that make this bed ideal for back, stomach and side sleepers.
 The foam layers provide added support and spinal alignment, and when combined with the innerspring coils, the Leesa can adapt to all sleeping styles and body types—even heavy sleepers who tend to sleep hot.

 As to the feel of this mattress, the Leesa Hybrid features premium foam that’s bouncier than traditional memory foam.
 This new material lends a balanced foam feel, unlike slow-moving, classic memory foam, which tends to sleep hot and make sleepers feel “trapped” in their mattress.
-The Leesa’s premium foam and 6” layer of breathable, innerspring coils combine to chill the mattress down for a cool night’s sleep.
+The Leesa’s premium foam and 6” layer of breathable innerspring coils combine to chill the mattress down for a cool night’s sleep.

 See our full Leesa Hybrid Mattress Review for more details.

 The GhostBed 3D Matrix Hybrid is a seven-layer hybrid mattress that’s suited for most all sleeper types and sizes, as well as those who find themselves overheating while they sleep and desire a temperature neutral mattress.
 We find its medium firmness level and transitional polyfoam layers relieve pressure while allowing combination sleepers to change positions easily.
 Engineered for back sleepers and side sleepers, the bed may not offer adequate support for heavier stomach sleepers who may need something a little firmer.

 The GhostBed 3D Matrix works great for hot sleepers, thanks to its cool-to-the-touch cover, gel memory foam and individually wrapped coils.
-Although the bed includes motion-transferring coils, the multiple foam layers help isolate movement, giving couples a healthy, undisturbed sleep experience.
+Although the bed includes bouncy coils, the multiple foam layers help isolate movement, giving couples a healthy, undisturbed sleep experience.
 Overall, this cooling bed will appeal to folks who prefer a responsive mattress with a balanced foam feel, rather than the classic “sinking” embrace of memory foam that tends to trap heat.